cardano-foundation/CIPs/CPS-0010/README.md

 This does not mean that all connections must support cryptographic operations.

-#### Types of Connection
-Forwarding the idea of minimal expected functionality, we define three types of wallet-connection and what is expected to be their roles within connection.

-##### No-Data
-A no-data wallet is the bare minimum type of wallet, which is only able to perform basic cryptographic operations i.e. hardware wallets.

-No-data core-cryptographic functions using Ed25519 keys:
-- Generate and share public keys
-- Sign with secret keys

-These connections would rely on dApps to derive addresses, find UTxOs and build transactions.

-We intend to impose the smallest set of minimum expected functionality.
-By keeping the bar to entry low for wallet implementors we aim to be as inclusive as possible.

 #### Types of Wallet by Query Layer configuration

-All wallet standards can be divided into three groups based on a single criterion: what data they provide to dApps via the API endpoint.
+All possible wallet standards can be divided into three groups based on a single criterion: what data they provide to dApps via the API endpoint.

 This division is important because each of the groups allows for different dApp architectures.

-Note that the groups are nested: every wallet is a no-data wallet and every full-data wallet is also an own-data wallet.
+Note that the groups are nested: every wallet is a no-data wallet and every full-data wallet is also an own-data wallet if we look at the dApp architectures they enable.

 ##### No-data wallets